 When your day starts with chocolate-stuffed anything, you know it’s going to be a good one.

 Our chocolate-stuffed French toast is sure to delight any sweet tooth at your breakfast table.
+And if you’re making several batches you can put each batch of French toast on a baking sheet in a 250-degree oven to keep warm while you make the rest.

 - A dozen ½ inch slices slightly stale Portuguese bread, brioche, or challah